akuity/kargo-render/docs/docs/50-roadmap.md

 # Roadmap

 :::caution
-Bookkeeper is highly experimental at this time and breaking changes should be anticipated between pre-GA minor releases.
+Kargo Render is highly experimental at this time and breaking changes should be anticipated between pre-GA minor releases.
 :::